Activating The Culture:

 • Rubber band

-• Breathable tight-weave cloth, such as coffee filters, or a snugly fitting lid are both effective options to maintain the proper conditions for fermentation.
+• Breathable tight-weave cloth, such as coffee filters, or a lid are both effective options to maintain the proper conditions for fermentation.
 A cloth like a coffee filter allows for airflow while keeping out contaminants, essential for the fermentation process.
 Conversely, a well-fitting lid can provide a barrier to outside elements while still allowing gases to escape, ensuring a successful fermentation environment.